 Most students prefer to take advantage of government-sponsored student loan programs that offer beneficial terms, such as the Federal Direct Student Loan Program or the Canada Loan Program.
 If a student is not eligible for such a loan, the College still requires the student to borrow the expected amount from one of the many banks making student loans that are not federally guaranteed.

-Thomas Aquinas College expects U.S. students to borrow $3,250 each year during their freshman and sophomore years and $4,750 each year during their junior and senior years, for a total loan balance of $16,000 by graduation.
+For the 2014-15 Academic Year, Thomas Aquinas College expects U.S. students to borrow at the following levels: $3,250 for freshmen, $4,250 for sophomores, and $5,250 for juniors and seniors, for a total loan balance of $18,000 by graduation.
 Students from outside the U.S. are asked to borrow an equivalent amount in U.S. dollars, although it is evenly distributed over the four years.

 The parents of a dependent student may also borrow funds from the Federal Direct Parent PLUS Loan Program .